 Vice President, Options Business StrategyBased in Kansas City

-Mr. Johnson joined BATS in March 2009 and spearheaded the launch of BATS Options in 2010.
+A noted market structure expert, Mr. Johnson joined BATS in March 2009 and spearheaded the launch of BATS Options in 2010.
 Since that time, BATS has been at the forefront of innovation in U.S. equity options with unique offerings such as "NBBO Setter" rebates and enhanced risk management tools for traders.

 He was previously President of 3D Markets, where he was instrumental in designing and launching Archangel, the first dark pool trading network in U.S. equity options.
 Mr. Johnson was also a Senior Analyst at Tabb Group and Director of Product Development and Professional Services at UNX.